anydotcrypto/docs.any.sender/README.md

 ### Announcement!

+Given the recent surge in network congestion from 15 gwei to 80+ gwei, we have decided to reduce the fee for using any.sender to **1% of the final gas cost**.
+See [Pricing](./docs//payments.md#pricing) for more information.

 We have released two new features for any.sender:

 - **Direct transaction.** The relay transaction is sent directly to the target contract and it is no longer routed via our relay contract.
 The gas overhead of using any.sender reduces **from 45k gas to 0 gas!**
 - **Status API.** To keep track of your relayed transaction, we now have a status service API to support fetching the list of published Ethereum transactions alongside the gas price issued for each transaction.

-Finally, even with this upgrade, any.sender is still non-custodial and never has access to your primary funds.
+Finally, any.sender is still non-custodial and never has access to your primary funds.

 ### Transactions made simple!